FoalTS/foal/docs/development-environment/vscode.md

 ![Debugging demo](./debugger.gif)

-The generated files also include configurations to run your unit and end-to-end tests (available since v1.0.0).
+The generated files also include configurations to run your unit and end-to-end tests.

 ![Debug configurations](./debug-configurations.png)